Sei-ki Training Programme 2019

 The foci of this training are;

-- Quality of contact through being with an other through ‘touch’
+- Quality of contact through being with another person through ‘touch’

 - An exploration of resonance